Jean de Segonzac: Career

 Since 1993, the majority of de Segonzac's work has been on television in law enforcement-themed dramas such as Homicide: Life on the Street, Oz, Brooklyn South, Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
 He also worked for Michael Moore's Emmy-winning TV Nation, and provided director and cinematographer duties for a number of made-for-television movies.
 With Barry Levinson, he is credited with having created the "loose, free-flowing visual style" of Homicide: Life on the Street "that built on the documentary-style affectations of Hill Street Blues."
 Critic Matt Zoller Seitz, writing for Salon.com, called it one of the 10 greatest television pilots of all time.
 In 2000, de Segonzac directed actress Adrienne Shelly in the Law & Order episode "High & Low".
+In 2003, he directed the movie Code 11-14, about a serial Killer on a Boeing 747SP from Sydney Australia to Los Angeles with David James Elliot and Nanci Chambers.
 Shelly was murdered on November 1, 2006.
 In February 2007, de Segonzac directed the Law & Order episode "Melting Pot", which was a thinly veiled version of the Shelly murder.

 In 1996, de Segonzac's cinematography for John McNaughton's independent crime drama Normal Life (with Luke Perry and Ashley Judd) won him notice for his "hovering, purposefully untidy camerawork".

-De Segonzac made his feature film directorial debut with Mimic 2 in 2001.
-He directed his second feature film, the low-budget science fiction thriller Lost City Raiders, in 2008.
+de Segonzac made his feature film directorial debut with Mimic 2 in 2001.
+He directed his second feature film, the low-budget science fiction thriller Lost City Raiders, in 2008 and in 2003 he directed the film Code 11-14 with David James Elliot, a Boeing 747SP from Sydney Australia to Los Angeles with a Serial Killer on board..

 In 2011, de Segonzac was a co-director on the television series Lights Out on the FX cable network, and directed the seventh episode of the first season of the Kelsey Grammer 2011 television series Boss on the Starz cable network.

-De Segonzac directed the very first episode of Law & Order: Special Victims Unit in 1999.
+de Segonzac directed the very first episode of Law & Order: Special Victims Unit in 1999.
 In October 2012, he directed the series' 300th episode as well.